Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/examples.md

 ## The Datasets

 ### Voting Results Dataset
-We collected, cleaned and simplified public voting results data into a single [voting results dataset](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/blob/main/Funds/datasetFunds.csv)
+We collected, cleaned and simplified public voting results data into a single voting results dataset.

 ### Community Reviewer Dataset
+Based on the casestudy Community Reviewer files, this large dataset comprises all proposal assessments for scoring in the voting app.

+### The Lido Nation Dataset
+This dataset is built from downloads of the publicly accessible Lido Nation Explorer.

 ## The Reports